Desmond Morris: Criticism

 Some of Morris's theories have been criticised as untestable.
-For instance, geneticist Adam Rutherford writes that Morris commits "the scientific sin of the 'just-so' story – speculation that sounds appealing but cannot be tested or is devoid of evidence".
+For instance, geneticist Adam Rutherford, writing about Morris's suggestion in The Naked Ape that women wear lipstick to make their lips look like aroused labia, says Morris commits "the scientific sin of the 'just-so' story – speculation that sounds appealing but cannot be tested or is devoid of evidence".
+Rutherford describes The Naked Ape as "scientifically questionable".

-Morris is also criticised for suggesting that gender roles have an evolutionary rather than a purely cultural background.
+Morris was also criticised for suggesting that gender roles have an evolutionary rather than a purely cultural background.